ShVerni/Disk-Temp-Fan-Control/README.md

 An example of the hardware needed is provided below, you don't need these exact items.

 1. One or more 4-pin PWM CPU fans.
-2. ESP32, this project uses the [ESP32-S3 Zero](https://www.aliexpress.us/item/3256806984814685.html) (be sure to select the S3 version), but any Fabrica-IO compatible device should work by tweaking the pins used.
+2. ESP32, this project uses the [ESP32-S3 or C3 Zero](https://www.aliexpress.us/item/3256806984814685.html), but any Fabrica-IO compatible device should work by tweaking the pins used.
 3. Optional: [4-pin fan cable](https://www.amazon.com/skineat-Extension-Cable%EF%BC%8C4-Cable%EF%BC%8CCable-pc%EF%BC%8C3-Pin/dp/B08FT643QL), can optionally add fan splitters or hubs to control more fans.
 4. Optional: [4-pin Molex](https://www.amazon.com/YiKaiEn-Molex-Video-Power-Supply/dp/B0BQRTBJWX) or [SATA](https://www.amazon.com/Express-Graphics-Video-Power-Adapter/dp/B0793N7TP9) power cable to get power from the computer power supply.
 5. Optional: 0.1 nF (100 pF), 10 uF, and 100 uF capacitors.
 10 KΩ and 3.3 KΩ resistors for reading the fan tachometer.

 #### Assembly

 Hardware assembly is based off of [this guide](https://github.com/KlausMu/esp32-fan-controller).
-Please follow the wiring guide outline [here](https://github.com/KlausMu/esp32-fan-controller/wiki/01-Wiring-diagram#wiring-diagram-for-fan-and-bme280) for hooking up the fan and connect the fan PWM to `pin 6` on the ESP32.
+Please follow the wiring guide outline [here](https://github.com/KlausMu/esp32-fan-controller/wiki/01-Wiring-diagram#wiring-diagram-for-fan-and-bme280) for hooking up the fan and connect the fan PWM to `pin 6` on the ESP32-S3 or `pin 5` on the C3.
 Ignore the BME280.
-If you don't want to use the tachometer from the fan (__WIP__) you can also ignore everything connected to the `tacho` wire, otherwise connect it as shown using `pin 4` on the ESP32.
+If you don't want to use the tachometer from the fan (__WIP__) you can also ignore everything connected to the `tacho` wire, otherwise connect it as shown using `pin 4` on the ESP32-S3 or `pin 3` on the C3.
 You can either hook up to the fan directly or use the optional fan cable from above.

 You can use the 4-pin Molex or SATA connector (see [pinout](https://www.smpspowersupply.com/connectors-pinouts.html)) to harvest the GND, 12V, and 5V lines from the computer's power supply.
 Hook up the 5V line to the `5V pin` on the ESP32.
 The 12V line can be connected to the 12V line on the fan cable, either by soldering to the fan cable from above or soldering the fan in directly.